shubh1410/XML_Validator/README.md

 4. xpath: Evaluates xpath expression of both, teacher and students against xml given by teacher and grades accordingly.

 All folders contain their installation manual and how to create question documentation.

+test_xml contains test files which can be used to test the plugins.